Z3R0DA/z3r0da.github.io/_posts/HTB/2024-01-17-HTB - Monitored.md

 ...snip....
 ```

-But, using these credential to log in at `/nagiosxi/login.php` displayed in an error: "The specified user account has been disabled or does not exist."
+Using these credential to log in at `/nagiosxi/login.php` displayed in an error: "The specified user account has been disabled or does not exist."

 ![img](/assets/img/Monitored/img4.webp)